 When you switch on Radio One and hear Phil Taggart’s voice, the Omagh accent can sound strange amongst the voices of English DJs and American pop stars and actors.
-He doesn’t try and hide it.
+He doesn’t try to hide it.
 As he mentions the time on his Wednesday night broadcast he admits, ‘By the way, saying quarter to eight in a Northern Ireland accent is literally the most Northern Ireland time of day,’ and goes on to repeat it, impersonating an even more Northern Irish version of himself.
 “Quortar te ate.”
 Two days later he visits us at South West College, where his Omagh accent is much less distinctive, and he’s notably happy to be home for a few days.

 Phil has performed regularly in Ibiza across the summer, but when asked what it is that appeals to him about bringing his DJ set to a local Omagh bar again, he responds simply, batting away any implications of some celebrity lifestyle on the party island.
 ‘I like being busy, I knew I was going to be home and would have a free Friday night, so why not do a gig?
 It’s not Ibiza but I’m doing the same thing.
 People might think being a DJ in Ibiza means living the party life, but I’m just working, doing a set, then maybe fitting in a drink or two before getting a flight back.’